sbyrnes321/audio-respiratory-droplets/README.md

 ## What's the status?
 How can I help?

 Well, at the end of the day, (1) we need working software, and (2) we need the people in charge of contact-tracing systems to decide to use it.
 Anything that helps on either of those, directly or indirectly, would be great.
-This includes making the software, figuring out methods of validating it, resolving uncertainties (e.g. about battery-life consequences), outreach / PR, and so on.
+This includes making the software, figuring out methods of validating it, resolving uncertainties (e.g. about battery-life consequences), quantifying much benefit this would provide, outreach / PR, and so on.